DLP Specification

 • Option C: Substrate routes within delegation bounds; human reviews by exception.

 Each stage requires demonstrated competence at the previous level — evidence accumulation justifies progressive transfer of routine governance from human deliberation to substrate infrastructure.
-This is variety engineering (Beer) applied to decision governance: the substrate progressively absorbs reactive governance to preserve human deliberative capacity for genuine judgment.
+This is variety engineering applied to decision governance: the substrate progressively absorbs reactive governance to preserve human deliberative capacity for genuine judgment.
 The transition is LeCun's amortized inference in organizational form — deliberative solutions compiled into reactive patterns as evidence of reliability accumulates.

 This section specifies the design paradigm — process accountability, empowerment infrastructure, cognitive load reduction, psychological safety.
 It does NOT specify: the substrate mechanism (§4–§7), the graduation mechanics (§A1), or the interface design that operationalizes these principles (§14–§17).

-Positions
+Locked Design Positions

 Locked.
 Design paradigm is empirical, not aspirational.
 Process accountability improves decisions; outcome accountability degrades them.
 Empowerment infrastructure reduces cognitive load; surveillance infrastructure depletes deliberative capacity.
 Psychological safety is an architectural requirement, not a cultural aspiration.
 The three research traditions converge on a dual-process architecture that the substrate implements through the graduation mechanism.